 - Slit-lamp exam, using light and magnification to illuminate the cornea, iris, lens and the space between the iris and cornea

-While the use of magnifying devices and brighter lights may stave off cataracts' effects on vision for a period of time, surgery is the only treatment.
+While the use of new eyeglasses, magnifying devices and brighter lights may stave off cataracts' effects on vision for a period of time, surgery is the only treatment.
 Surgery is usually considered when cataracts begin to impinge on quality of life, affecting driving, reading or the ability to perform normal activities.
 Since cataracts don't damage the eye, there is no harm in delaying the procedure, according to the NEI.

 - Small incision cataract surgery: Also called phacoemulsification, this is the most common type.
 During the procedure, a tiny probe is inserted into the eye through a small incision on the side of the cornea.
 This probe releases ultrasound waves that soften and split the lens into pieces, which are suctioned away.

 - Extracapsular surgery: A longer incision is made on the side of the cornea and the cloudy core of the lens is removed in one piece.
 The rest is suctioned away.

 - Laser-assisted cataract surgery: Instead of using a handheld blade to make the incision, doctors can use a precise laser to make the cuts instead.
 The laser may also help break up the cataract, which can lessen the amount of ultrasound surgeons need to break up the cataract later, Donnenfeld said.
 This relatively new technique has additional out-of-pocket costs for patients, he said.